pro-digi-par/pro-digi-par/README.md

 - 👀 I’m interested in ...

 Pro Digi Par stands for Process Digitization Partners, so that's fundamentally what we care about.
-Right now, we are mostly working with four pieces of software: Odoo, Can-Do, 3Frames Labs' QInspect and Smart Commerce Solutions' SmartPlatform.
+Right now, we are mostly working with three pieces of software: Odoo, Can-Do and Smart Commerce Solutions' SmartPlatform.

 - 🌱 I’m currently learning ...